hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/hello-world.md

 }
 ```

-The LiveSQL above executes the following query:
+The LiveSQL code above executes the following query:

 ```sql
     SELECT e.*, b.name AS "branchName"